-Type annotations on generic type variables A type annotation on a generic type variable overrides/ignores any type qualifier (in the same type hierarchy) on the corresponding actual type argument.
-For example, @Nullable T applies the type qualifier @Nullable to the (unqualified) Java type of the type argument T.
+Type annotations on a use of a generic type variable A type annotation on a generic type variable overrides/ignores any type qualifier (in the same type hierarchy) on the corresponding actual type argument.
+For example, suppose that T is a formal type parameter.
+Then using @Nullable T within the scope of T applies the type qualifier @Nullable to the (unqualified) Java type of T.